Amazon Redshift

 -

-Include New Tables in the Pipeline: Applicable for all Ingestion modes except Custom SQL.
+Include New Tables in the Pipeline: Applicable for all ingestion modes except Custom SQL.

 If enabled, Hevo automatically ingests data from tables created in the Source after the Pipeline has been set up.
 These may include completely new tables or previously deleted tables that have been re-created in the Source.

 If disabled, new and re-created tables are not ingested automatically.
-They are added in SKIPPED state in the objects list, in the Pipeline Overview page.
+They are added in SKIPPED state in the objects list, on the Pipeline Overview page.
 You can update their status to INCLUDED to ingest data.
+You can include these objects post-Pipeline creation to ingest data.

 You can change this setting later.